-CLS2100 Intermediate Old Testament
+CLS2100 Exegesis in the Old Testament

 An intensive study designed to further the student's competency in exegesis and understanding the content, background, and message of the Old Testament.
 This will be done through the select examination of one representative book from each of the three divisions of the Hebrew canon of the Old Testament: Torah, Prophets, and Writings.